danmorjac/biblioteca-laravel/README.md

 Commands to use:

-1.php artisan migrate
+- php artisan migrate
-2.php artisan db:seed
+- php artisan db:seed

 ## About Laravel